lukso-network/tools-lukso-cli/README.md

 # LUKSO CLI

->⚠️ DO NOT USE YET, this is WIP!
+> ⚠️ DO NOT USE YET, this is WIP!

+The `lukso` CLI serves the following purposes:

+- easy installation of all node types (full installs into `/bin/` , not docker containers)
+- easy starts and stops local nodes (as it runs as a daemon)
+- easy access to nodes logs
+- running a node as a validator
+- making validator deposits

 ## Repository struct

 - [`./cmd/lukso`](./cmd/lukso): code of LUKSO CLI
 - [`./abis`](./abis) - collection of ABIs from smart contracts that are being interacted with
 - [`./contracts`](./contracts) - collection of said smart contracts